LOOSE-LIPS/loose-lips-2.0/src/routes/blog/julia-star-in-the-ocean-i-depart/index.md

 banner:
   - imported/julia-star-in-the-ocean-i-depart/image936.jpeg
 description: >-
-  Julia Star reminds me of tv characters like Fleabag&rsquo;s Claire and Broad City&rsquo;s Iliana.
-She has Claire&rsquo;s cutting anxiety and Iliana&rsquo;s rockstar swagger, but what really brings them to mind when listening to In The Ocean I Depart, the new ep written, performed and produced by the Star, is representation.
+  Julia Star reminds me of tv characters like Fleabag’s Claire and Broad City’s Iliana.
+She has Claire’s cutting anxiety and Iliana’s rockstar swagger, but what really brings them to mind when listening to In The Ocean I Depart, the new ep written, performed and produced by the Star, is representation.
 I felt like I recognised [...]Read More...
 published: true
 tags: release-review
 featured: false